The following information was updated on Tuesday 6 2016 December

 This is a question that many people still ask today.
 The short answer is yes, Uber is legal in almost every Australian state and territory.

 The confusion about the legalisation of Uber stems from the fact that each state has handled rideshare regulation very differently.
-Therefore, to make it easier for you to understand, below is a state by state update of the legalisation status of Uber.
+Check out our updates on Uber’s legal status in each state.

 Australian Capital Territory